amanda08/amanda08.github.io/_posts/2014-11-15-welcome-to-jekyll.markdown

 Run your server to load Jekyll on your local machine.
 `$ jekyll serve --baseurl '' --watch`
-Note the --baseurl flag '' ensures it overrides the baseurl setup in your config so that it runs from localhost on your local machine.
+Note the --baseurl flag ' ' ensures it overrides the baseurl setup in your config so that it runs from localhost on your local machine.
 The --watch flag means Jekyll will automatically update your build each time you make a change to your files.

-Now the moment of truth... open your favourite browser and head to `localhost:4000`
+Now the moment of truth... open your favourite browser and head to `localhost:4000`.

 If all's gone well you should see your awesome new blog!
 Jekyll gives you a nice default post with some helpful tips to get you started creating your first post.

 ## Pushing to GitHub Pages
+Once you're happy with your local build you're ready to push to GitHub pages.
+The first step here is setting up the repository for your project.
+I decided to locate mine on my user page rather than on an individual project page.
+So the respository I had to create was called `amanda.github.io`.
+Replace `amanda08` below with your own GitHub username of course.

+Then from your project directory, initialize a git repository.
+`$ git init`

+Add your files.
+`$ git add .`

+Commit them!
+`$ git commit -m "Initial commit of my Jekyll blog!"`

+Setup your remote repository on GitHub.
+`$ git remote add origin https://github.com/amanda08/amanda08.github.io.git`

+Push to master.
+`$ git push -u origin master`

+And that's it!
+View your site live at [http://amanda08.github.io](http://amanda08.github.io).